Alba Flores: Theatre

 In between working in television she also performs in theatre plays.
 Some of her recent notable works are:

 The 2016 Spanish Representation La Rosa Tatuada by Tennessee Williams.

 The Troyanas, based on the tragedy written by Greek playwright Euripides about the Women of Troy after the end of Trojan War.
 She played Políxena, the daughter of the King of Troy who was sacrificed after the fall of Troy.
 It premiered on Mérida International Classical Theatre Festival.
 Flores was nominated for Best Supporting Actress Award in Spanish Actors Union Awards for her performance.

 The musical play "Drac Pack" written by her Vis a Vis co-star and friend Najwa Nimri and the Spanish version of La excepción y la regla by German Playwright Bertolt Brecht wherein she was nominated for Best Theatre Actress on Fotogramas de Plata.

 Theatre works

 Personal life

 Her father, Antonio Flores composed a song dedicated for her entitled "Alba".
 She was nine years old when her father died, two weeks after her grandmother, Lola Flores died.

 Flores is vegetarian and has campaigned on behalf of the Latin division of People for the Ethical Treatment of Animals, saying that, "You have to leave the animals off the plate".

-In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 she was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.